 We are interested in the transformation of the environment affected by the computational process (or the algorithm).
-Throughout (most of) this text, we will assume that, when invoked on any finite initial environment, the computation halts after a finite number of steps.
+Throughout (most of) this book, we will assume that, when invoked on any finite initial environment, the computation halts after a finite number of steps.
 Typically, the initial environment to which the computation is applied encodes an input string, and the end environment (i.e., at termination of the computation) encodes an output string.
 We consider the mapping from inputs to outputs induced by the computation; that is, for each possible input x, we consider the output y obtained at the end of a computation initiated with input x, and say that the computation maps input x to output y.
 Thus, a computation rule (or an algorithm) determines a function (computed by it): this function is exactly the aforementioned mapping of inputs to outputs.

-Throughout this course, we will consider the number of steps (i.e., applications of the rule) taken by the computation for each possible input.
+In the rest of this book (i.e., outside the current chapter), we will also consider the number of steps (i.e., applications of the rule) taken by the computation on each possible input.
 The latter function is called the time complexity of the computational process (or algorithm).
 While time complexity is defined per input, we will often considers it per input length, taking the maximum over all inputs of the same length.

 In order to define computation (and computation time) rigorously, one needs to specify some model of computation; that is, provide a concrete definition of environments and a class of rules that may be applied to them.
 Such a model corresponds to an abstraction of a real computer (be it a PC, mainframe or network of computers).
-One simple abstract model that is commonly used is that of Turing machines (see, §1.3.1 below).
+One simple abstract model that is commonly used is that of Turing machines (see, §1.2.3.1).
 Thus, specific algorithms are typically formalized by corresponding Turing machines (and their time complexity is represented by the time complexity of the corresponding Turing machines).
 We stress, however, that most results in the Theory of Computation hold regardless of the specific computational model used, as long as it is "reasonable" (i.e., satisfies the aforementioned simplicity condition and can perform some obviously simple computations).

-What is being Computed?
-The above discussion has implicitly referred to computations and algorithms as means of computing functions.
-Specifically, an algorithm A computes the function $f_A: \{0,1\}^ \to \{0,1\}^$ defined by $f_A(x) = y$ if, when invoked on input x, algorithm A halts with output y.
-However, computations can also be viewed as a means of "solving search problems" or "making decisions" (as in Definitions 1 and 2).
-Specifically, we will say that algorithm A solves the search problem of R (resp., decides membership in S) if f_A solves the search problem of R (resp., decides membership in S).
-In the rest of this exposition we associate the algorithm A with the function f_A computed by it; that is, we write A(x) instead of $f_A(x)$.
+What is being computed?
+The forgoing discussion has implicitly referred to algorithms (i.e., computational processes) as means of computing functions.
+Specifically, an algorithm A computes the function $f_A : \{0,1\}^ \to \{0,1\}^$ defined by $f_A(x) = y$ if, when invoked on input x, algorithm A halts with output y.
+However, algorithms can also serve as means of "solving search problems" or "making decisions" (as in Definitions 1.1 and 1.2).
+Specifically, we will say that algorithm Asolves the search problem of R (resp., decides membership in S) if $f_A$ solves the search problem of R (resp., decides membership in S).
+In the rest of this exposition we associate the algorithm A with the function $f_A$ computed by it; that is, we write A(x) instead of $f_A(x)$ .
 For sake of future reference, we summarize the foregoing discussion.

-Definition 3 (solution by an algorithm) We denote by A(x) the output of algorithm A on input x.
+Definition 1.3 (algorithms as problem-solvers): We denote by A(x) the output of algorithm A on input x.
 Algorithm A solves the search problem R (resp., the decision problem S) if A, viewed as a function, solves R (resp., S).